A cookie wall is a pop-up that restricts or blocks access to your website until the user accepts your cookie usage.

 Are Cookie Walls Legal?

-In most cases, cookie walls are not compliant with the GDPR or the ePrivacy Directive.
-Cookie walls are only allowed under very specific conditions.
+In most cases, cookie walls are not compliant with the GDPR or ePrivacy Directive and are only allowed under very specific conditions.
 They are not necessary under the CCPA.

 What Should I Use Instead of a Cookie Wall?

-You should use a cookie consent banner and a cookie consent manager instead of a cookie wall.
+You should use a cookie consent banner and consent manager instead of a cookie wall.

 Cookie consent banners let your users customize their consent choices for different cookies and data tracking.